 -

-Students Without A Language Section – SWALS) (see document 2019-04-D-13-en-1, page 10)
+Pupils Without A Language Section – SWALS (See document Language Policy

-If one of the language sections of the European Schools corresponding to a category I or II pupil's mother tongue/dominant language is not open in the school, this pupil is entitled to tuition in his/her L1, working on the assumption that the School has at its disposal a duly qualified teacher, or can recruit one.
+If one of the language sections of the European Schools corresponding to a category I or II pupil’s mother tongue/dominant language is not open in the school, this pupil is entitled to tuition in his/her L1, on the assumption that the school has at its disposal a duly qualified teacher, or can recruit one.